Red Phoenix Directors

 Since moving to Georgia, Eric has performed in both professional and community theatre.
 Some of these credits include: True West (Austin), Once On This Island (Julian), Wit (Jason), The Boys Next Door (Jack), Into the Woods (Narrator/Mysterious Man), and Beauty and the Beast (Ensemble).
 Eric’s passion for theatre and his love of children have paired well in his professional pursuits.
 He is thankful to have had so many fantastic opportunities doing what he loves each day!

 Anna Bragg has been acting, choreographing, and directing since she graduated from Baylor University in 2008.
 As an actor, director, and choreographer, she has worked on multiple productions such as CATS, Side Show, All Shook Up, Little Shop of Horrors, In the Heights, The Lion King Jr., Catch Me If You Can and many more.
 She has worked with multiple Atlanta theaters such as OnStage Atlanta, 14th Street Playhouse, and Georgia Tech Players.
+She also worked for the Atlanta Ballet for several years teaching dance.
+Anna currently works at Providence Christian Academy as the elementary/middle school drama director.

 Patty & Clark Korbisch